COVID-19 sports participation recommendations

 Summary of Recommendations:

-Should refrain from sports participation for at least 14 days from known infection.
+Should refrain from sports participation for at least 10 days from known infection.
 If asymptomatic, may return to sports following evaluation by pediatrician.
-Pediatrician evaluation should include cardiac-related questions including evaluation for history of syncope, near syncope, dizziness, angina, or palpitations during exercise.
-Additionally, physical exam should include evaluation of blood pressure and resting heart rate, as well as auscultation for presence of arrhythmia, new-onset murmur, or other abnormal cardiac sounds.
+Pediatrician evaluation should include cardiac-related questions including evaluation for history of syncope, near syncope, dizziness, angina or palpitations during exercise.
+Additionally, physical exam should include evaluation of blood pressure and resting heart rate, as well as auscultation for presence of arrhythmia, new-onset murmur or other abnormal cardiac sounds.

 - Cardiology evaluation should be sought if pediatrician feels this is warranted.

-Should refrain from sports until symptom free for 14 days.
+Should refrain from sports until symptom free for a minimum of 10 days.
 Can return to play after cardiac evaluation with ECG prior to sports clearance.
 May require further testing (echocardiogram, troponin, etc.) based on cardiac evaluation and ECG results.

 - 3-6 months of recovery time prior to returning to exertional activities and sports.